jecki/ts2python/README.md

     from interfaces import *

-Json-data which adheres to a specific structure (no matter whether defined on the typescript side via interfaces or on the Python-side via TypedDicts) can easily be interchanged and deserialized:
+JSON-data which adheres to a specific structure (no matter whether defined on the typescript side via interfaces or on the Python-side via TypedDicts) can easily be interchanged and deserialized: